Cusco, Peru travel guide

 Cusco is also a feast for the senses, especially your taste buds.
 Forget bland tourist traps; here, you'll discover the true flavors of Peru.
 Dive into the bustling Mercado San Pedro, a sensory overload of exotic fruits, vibrant textiles, and local delicacies.
 Don't be shy – try a glass of chicha morada, a refreshing purple corn drink, or for the adventurous, a taste of cuy (guinea pig) or a hearty quinoa soup, perfect for warding off the Andean chill.
 The city hums with an energy that's both ancient and modern, where traditional Quechua women in colorful skirts walk alongside backpackers from every corner of the globe.
 This blend of old and new, local and international, creates an atmosphere unlike anywhere else, making every corner turn an adventure.

-While the allure of Machu Picchu is undeniable, dedicating three days to Cusco itself is essential for truly appreciating its depth and allowing your body to acclimatize to the altitude.
+While the allure of the Inca Trail is undeniable, dedicating three days to Cusco itself is essential for truly appreciating its depth and allowing your body to acclimatize to the altitude.
 This isn't a place to rush; it's a place to savor.
 Spend your first day taking it easy, sipping coca tea, and letting the city's magic seep in.
 Then, venture out to explore the artisan quarter of San Blas, with its panoramic views, or marvel at the engineering marvel of Sacsayhuaman.
 A day trip to the Sacred Valley, visiting the vibrant Pisac market and the majestic Ollantaytambo fortress, is a perfect way to further immerse yourself in the Inca legacy and prepare for your journey to the lost city.
 Cusco offers an authentic, unforgettable Peruvian experience that goes far beyond its famous ruins.

 Make It Yours